jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/io.rst

 effect sensor of the MTM grippers.
 When you will start a dVRK console application with an MTM, there will be an IO widget for each MTM gripper.
-In these widgets, the current setpoint and measure are meaningless and it doesn't need to be powered.
+In these widgets, the current setpoint and measure are meaningless, and it doesn't need to be powered.
 The widget is also used for the Classic SUJ controller.
-In this case, it is powered but the 4 axes are used to drive the SUJ brakes.
+In this case it is powered, but the 4 axes are used to drive the SUJ brakes.

 .. figure:: /images/gui/gui-Classic-MTML-gripper-io.png